-We get many questions on how people should be storing the CD or DVD’s their photos are on.
+We get a lot of questions on how people should be storing the CD or DVD’s their photos are on.
 Here a few quick tips on doing just that

 Our photo libraries are now largely digital with smartphones becoming the primary camera of choice.
 FujiFilm estimates that 1.6 trillion images were taken last year with smartphones, cameras and other capture devices.
 This new normal means that protecting our favorite photos is even more important than ever as one hard drive crash can wipe out years of documented family history.
 Using an online backup service is key, but adding a second layer of protection that keeps you firmly in charge of your photo assets can ensure your pictures remain viable for the future.
 What’s the easiest way to achieve this?
 Simply backing up your image library to disc will do the trick.
 Here are a few tips to help make the process successful: